Skip to main content

 'Days'

-The program uses the same logic as detailed in Point 6 above, to calculate the 'Possible School Days'.
+The program uses the logic outlined in Column G above to calculate the 'Possible School Days'.

-It calculates this only for students who have an attendance rate of 90% or higher.
+It then calculates this only for students with an attendance rate of 90% or higher.

-It calculates this for each row in the file (Year Level, Gender, Indigenous Status combination).
+It calculates this for each row (every combination of Year Level, Gender, and Student Type).

 L